sigp/lighthouse/book/src/installation.md

 # 📦 Installation

-Lighthouse runs on Linux, MacOS and Windows.
+Lighthouse runs on Linux, macOS, and Windows via [WSL][].
 Installation should be easy.
 In fact, if you already have Rust installed all you need is:

 - `git clone https://github.com/sigp/lighthouse.git`
 - `cd lighthouse`